nhannguyen95/learning-notes/networking/tcpip/12-data-link-layer.md

   - is the one that allow the communication between two contiguous nodes, that are nodes having access to a common media (connected together either directly or via a shared media)
   - allows the network layer to communicate seamlessly over an heterogeneous network.

-> The physical layer has no intelligence built-in, it’s just about transforming bits into signals and vice versa, without knowing what these bits actually mean
+> The physical layer has no intelligence built-in, it’s just about transforming bits into signals and vice versa, without knowing what these bits actually mean.

 Data link layer is implemented in NICs.